 You must have seen in a movie someone offering a blank cheque to seal a business deal?
 What is a blank cheque?
 When is a blank cheque issued and how to write a blank cheque?
+More importantly, should you be writing a blank cheque in the first place?

 Let’s find out.